 Do you think there's a romance in taking ecstasy?

 "Rush" seems to show the mellow side to ecstasy.
-Not all the bright colours and smiley faces and Bez dancing.
+Not all the bright colors and smiley faces.

-There is a very relaxing and mediative side to MDMA that you don't focus on, unless you happen to be lying in a field instead of dancing like a demon.
-Rush is meant to be more representative of water, balance, of motion and purpose.
+There is a very relaxing and meditative side to MDMA that you don't focus on, unless you happen to be lying in a field instead of dancing like a demon.
+Rush is meant to be more representative of water, balance of motion, and purpose.
 That's why they are all Yin-Yang pills, and a mixture of dark and light.
-You have a sense of being drawn into something; a portal to pleasure or pain.
+You have a sense of being drawn into something—a portal to pleasure or pain.

 Have you looked at your pictures on ecstasy or had other people do so?